canonical/lxd/doc/api-extensions.md

 ## storage\_rsync\_compression
 Adds `rsync.compression` config key to storage pools.
 This key can be used to disable compression in rsync while migrating storage pools.

+## gpu\_mdev
+This adds support for virtual GPUs.
+It introduces the `mdev` config key for GPU devices which takes a supported mdev type, e.g. i915-GVTg_V5_4.